Improve the Control App Part 2

 Putting it together

-You should by now have tested both functions, it’s time to combine both to enable the robot to do challenge two as shown in the next chapter.
+You should by now have tested both functions, it’s time to combine both functions into one main loop that continuously checks for obstacles and hats.
 The robot has to:

 -